Keeper-Security/secrets-manager/sdk/dotNet/Integrations/AzureKeyVault/README.md

 You will need an Azure App directory App to use the Azure Key Vault integration.

-For more information on Azure App Directory App registration and Permissions see the Azure documentation: https://learn.microsoft.com/en-us/azure/key-vault/general/authentication
+For more information on Azure App Directory App registration and Permissions see the [Azure documentation](https://learn.microsoft.com/en-us/azure/key-vault/general/authentication)

 1. Add Azure Key Vault Storage to Your Code